nadahesham/C-journalApp/README.md

 ## Disclosure of Your Personal Data

-### Business Transactions

-If the Company is involved in a merger, acquisition or asset sale, Your Personal Data may be transferred.
-We will provide notice before Your Personal Data is transferred and becomes subject to a different Privacy Policy.

 ### Law enforcement

-Under certain circumstances, the Company may be required to disclose Your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+Under certain circumstances, the researcher may be required to disclose Your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 ### Other legal requirements

-The Company may disclose Your Personal Data in the good faith belief that such action is necessary to:
+The researcher may disclose Your Personal Data in the good faith belief that such action is necessary to:

 - Comply with a legal obligation
 - Protect and defend the rights or property of the app